 Human and Planetary Health

-The health of the planet and the health of human communities are inextricably linked.
+The health of the planet and the health of our communities are inextricably linked.

-What is human and planetary health?
-Without a healthy biosphere there is no thriving human future.
-This emerging field of applied research, policy, and practice represents an intentional and catalytic effort to take on one of the greatest challenges the world has faced.
-It seeks to characterize the impact on our health of human-caused disruptions of Earth’s natural systems, taking a solutions-oriented approach, bridging different disciplines and sectors, and learning from successes and failures.
+Without a healthy biosphere, there is no thriving human future.
+This emerging field of applied research, policy, and practice represents an intentional and catalytic effort to take on one of the greatest challenges the world faces.
+It seeks to characterize the health impacts of human-caused disruptions of Earth’s natural systems, bridging disciplines and sectors in an integrated, solutions-oriented approach.

 Action Lab for Human and Planetary HeAlth (ALPHA)

-Led by Dr. Michele Barry and Allison Phillips of Stanford Global Health, the Action Lab for Human and Planetary HeAlth (ALPHA) is an evidence-to-action initiative that stimulates change in an emerging area of research central to sustainability: global human and planetary health.
-Funded by the Sustainability Initiative born out of Stanford’s Long-Range Planning Process, ALPHA supports Stanford researchers with translating their findings in to impact, specifically through changes in policy and practice in low-and-middle-income countries (LMICs).
+Led by Dr. Michele Barry, Allison Phillips, and Erika Veidis of the Stanford Center for Innovation in Global Health, the Action Lab for Human and Planetary Health (ALPHA) is an evidence-to-action initiative that stimulates change in an emerging field central to sustainability: human and planetary health.
+Funded by the Sustainability Initiative, born out of Stanford’s Long-Range Planning Process, ALPHA supports Stanford researchers with translating their findings to impact through changes in policy and practice.